 If you are homeschooling pre-schoolers as well as older kiddos at the same time, this one is for you!

-All the way through our homeschooling journey (until the last few years), I was homeschooling older kiddos and a pre-schooler (or at least an inquisitive toddler!) at the same time.
-Our homeschool was play-based for our younger ones which sometimes presented a challenge when we had older kiddos who had more structured rhythms they were working on.
 What do you do when this happens?
 Let's break that down for a minute.
 Before I do though, please hear me when I give this little disclaimer: there are different seasons and different approaches that have worked for us at different times.
 There hasn't been a one size fits all and so we have gone between these things below.
 Talking about them might give you a card or two up your sleeve ;)

 Here are 3 approaches you can take if you are homeschooling pre-schoolers and older kiddos.